Artic144/Stardew-damage-calculator/README.md

                       (int)type != 1 || !isOnSpecial, lastUser
                       )
 ```
 The general idea is that each of the stats we care about like Min/Max Damage and Crit.
-Chance / Multplier are being increased by their respective `"Modifier"` variable.
+Chance / Multplier are being increased by their respective `Modifier` variable.
 These modifiers refer to the player's equipped ring bonuses.
 Each specific ring's effects can be seen in the `StardewValley::Objects::Ring` file, but I will summarize here:

 - For each Ruby / Iridium Ring: `attackIncreaseModifier += 0.1`
 - For each Aquamarine Ring: `critChanceModifier += 0.1`